 Mayhem, featured in the Smithsonian's National Museum of American History, branded with the logo I designed for ForAllSecure.

-An illustration promoting the partnership with Docker.
+An illustration I created to promote the partnership with Docker.